跳轉至主目錄

 Management calendar

 How does the management calendar of your business look?
+Do you have a management calendar?

 A management calendar is a dynamic resource which outlines key management dates, timings and things which are key operations for the business.
 They are usually marked on a calendar, wall planner or a planning tool on a computer.

-Management calendars document key operations and the personnel required to perform these operations, and provide the opportunity to easily see where any opportunities for undertaking improvement activities can be fit into the program.
+Management calendars document key operations and the personnel required to perform these operations and provide the opportunity to easily see where any opportunities for undertaking improvement activities can be fit into the program.

 Take the time to regularly review your management calendar, irrespective of how many people are involved with the running of the business.
 Check it for areas of overlap which may place stress on your labour units, or other key deadlines, such as administrative deadlines.

-Do this in a formal way – use Tool 12.4 to formalise the process and include all members of the business in the process as they may see stress points that you may not.
+Do this in a formal way – use tool 12.4 to formalise the process and include all members of the business in the process as they may see stress points that you may not.

 Sheep productivity